 Company secretary: job description

-- convening and servicing annual general meetings (AGM)/meetings (producing agendas, taking minutes, conveying decisions, handling meeting correspondence and so on)
+- convening and servicing annual general meetings (AGMs)/meetings (producing agendas, taking minutes, conveying decisions, handling meeting correspondence and so on)

 - writing reports